austeane/qdrill/README.md

 This is starting from a boilerplate svelte app on vercel, and will become the following

 ## Overview
 QDrill is a web-based application designed to be a sports drill bank and practice planning tool for a niche sport.
 The application will allow users to create, manage, and share drills, as well as plan practices.
 The user experience (UX) is a high priority, with an emphasis on smooth, responsive interactions and a modern design.
 The application is expected to handle up to a few hundred concurrent users and will be built with a combination of SvelteKit (frontend) and SvelteKit (backend).
+The project uses `sveltekit`, `vercel`, and `vercel dev` for development and deployment.

 ## Technology Stack
 - **Frontend**: Svelte with SvelteKit